KissKissBankBank/kitten/README.md

 ## Contributing

+To contribute code:

-- Create a PR with a clear title in English.
+- Create a pull request on Github with a clear title in English.
-- Tag it with the right label (`Work in progress`, `Needs reviews`, etc.).
+- Tag it with the right labels: `Needs reviews`, `Needs testing` or `Work in progress`.
-- Don't forget to update the `CHANGELOG.md` under the `[unreleased]` section
+- Don't forget to update the `CHANGELOG.md` under the `[unreleased]` section.

-For admin collaborators, before merging the PR:

-- Add the PR to the "Next release" milestone.
+To merge code into master:

+- Make sure the code has been reviewed by someone.
+- Make sure it has been tested.
-- Use `Squash and merge` option to merge the PR.
+- Use the `Squash and merge` option on Github.

 ## Release